Conversations on Hope webinar

 Guest Practitioners:

 Tearfund Australia, together with NCLS Research, have conducted the "Global Hope project".
-Tearfund will present their reflections on the ACS findings, highlighting insights and practical applications for local church and community leaders.
+Emma Wyndham Chalmers presents her reflections on the ACS findings, highlighting insights and practical applications for local church and community leaders.

-This session will also feature insightful stories from local community practitioners who will share their first hand experiences and valuable learnings.
+This session also features insightful stories from local church leader Rev Adam Centrangolo, St Hilary's Anglican Church, Melbourne, who shares his first hand experiences and valuable learnings.

 You will discover: